Deploying clinical machine learning? Consider the following...: Considerations

-We found agreement with other researchers, in the need to consider non-stationarity of medical data \cite{DBLP:journals/corr/abs-1806-00388}.
-Beyond just a shift in patient populations, technology, clinical use-setting, and clinician/patient behavior may change as well.
-Software will be updated, equipment will be replaced, protocols will change, clinical personnel will turnover, and biases will change \cite{finlayson2020clinician}.
-As \citet{googleflu} studied concept drift of Google systematically overestimated flu incidence based on user's search behavior, and performance deteriorated over time as their model become stale and outdated.
+We found consensus with other researchers for the need to consider non-stationarity in medical data~\cite{DBLP:journals/corr/abs-1806-00388}.
+Populations, technology, and human behavior change over time.
+Software will be modified, equipment will be replaced, and clinical guidance will be updated~\cite{ovadia2019trust,finlayson2020clinician}. \citet{googleflu} studied concept drift in Google searches over a period that systematically overestimated flu incidence based on users' previous search behavior; predictive performance was observed to have deteriorated over time as their ML model became stale and outdated.

-Methods of detecting and characterizing distribution shift in clinical contexts should be a crucial area of continued research for realistic deployment of CML\cite{rabanser2019failing, DBLP:journals/corr/abs-2103-11163}.
-Interesting dynamics will emerge as CML predictions affect clinical decision-making and patient outcomes and in turn feedback into population data that will be used to train and evaluate newer CML models \cite{doi:10.1148/radiol.2020200038}.
+Methods of detecting and characterizing distribution shift in clinical contexts should be a crucial area of continued research for CML deployment~\cite{rabanser2019failing, DBLP:journals/corr/abs-2103-11163,lu2022estimating}.
+Interesting dynamics will emerge as CML systems begin to affect clinical decision-making, affecting patient outcomes, which in turn, feedback into population data that will be used in future CML systems~\cite{doi:10.1148/radiol.2020200038}.